eliotmuirgrid/iguanax/README.md

 Because Larry will do what Larry does and jack up the price to unreasonable levels because he wants to make 50 times the modest check he wrote to the founder.
-This is how business works and this is why you need to have better arrangements when it comes
+This is how business works and this is why you need to have better arrangements when it comes.

 Iguana X isn't yet fit to be critical infra-structure code for anyone.
 The queueing/logging part of the product while it does have an elegant design appears to have additional features